mcnole25/random-resources/README.md

 ### arithmetic-explorer.html

 A calculator-like tool designed for exploring the properties of simple arithmetic with nonnegative integers.
 Powered by fraction.js, by @rawify.

+Supports exponents, in the form of repeated multiplication.
+You can also generate expressions & have some fun with this tool.